Justin Bieber: 2020–2022: Changes and Justice

-2023–present: Hiatus, Swag and Swag II
+2023–present: Hiatus, fatherhood, Swag and Swag II

 In January 2023, Bieber sold his music publishing rights and recording catalogue shares, up to the end of 2021, to Hipgnosis Songs Fund—a sale valued at over $200 million.
 Bieber was reportedly offered to be a headlining performer at Coachella 2023, but declined to focus on his seventh studio album.
 On February 24, 2023, Don Toliver released the single "Private Landing" with Bieber co-featured alongside Future.
 He joined Toliver on stage at the 2023 Rolling Loud festival to deliver a surprise performance of the song.
 On September 15, 2023, Bieber released an acoustic version of the single "Snooze" by SZA and starred in its music video as the latter's love interest.
+On August 23, 2024, Baldwin gave birth to their child.

 In April 2025, NetEase Cloud Music named Bieber as the most streamed European/American artist in the platform's 12-year history with more than 11.9 billion streams.
-On July 10, 2025, Bieber released his seventh studio album titled Swag shortly after teasing an upcoming project through billboards in Iceland, earlier that same day.
+On July 10, 2025, Bieber released his seventh studio album Swag, after teasing an upcoming project through billboard advertisements in Iceland earlier that same day.
 It debuted at number two on the Billboard 200 with 163,000 equivalent album units earned in the US in its opening week.
-The album's lead single "Daisies" debuted at number two on the Billboard Hot 100 and became his 27th top ten single in the US, tying Janet Jackson for the tenth-most in history.
-On September 4, Bieber announced his album Swag II would be released the next day.
+The album's lead single "Daisies" debuted at number two on the Billboard Hot 100 and became his 27th top 10 single in the US, tying Janet Jackson for the tenth-most in history.
+On September 4, Bieber announced his ninth studio album, Swag II, would be released the next day.
+On April 11, 2026, Bieber was a headlining performer at Coachella 2026.
+Following his performance during the first weekend at Coachella, his music catalog experienced a 172% increase in streams with 17 songs charting on the Billboard Global 200 chart for the week of April 25.
+During the same week, Bieber simultaneously charted seven albums on the Billboard 200 for the first time in his career, including Journals, which made its debut on the chart over 12 years after its release.
+On July 19, 2026, Bieber performed an acoustic rendition of his song "Everything Hallelujah" during the 2026 FIFA World Cup final halftime show, which took place at New York New Jersey Stadium.

 Artistry

 Influences

-Bieber cites Michael Jackson, Chris Brown, and Justin Timberlake as some of his main musical inspirations.
+Bieber has cited Justin Timberlake (left), Chris Brown (centre), and Michael Jackson (right) as some of his main musical inspirations.

 Bieber has cited Chris Brown, Craig David, Michael Jackson, the Beatles, Boyz II Men, Justin Timberlake, Stevie Wonder, Tupac, Usher and Kanye West as his musical inspirations.
-In 2012, Bieber said, "music is music, and I'm definitely influenced by Michael Jackson and Boyz II Men and people who were black artists—that's what I like."
-Believe was influenced by Timberlake, for which Bieber was trying to "create a new sound that people aren't really used to hearing ... like when Timberlake did FutureSex/LoveSounds: It was a new sound... acoustic guitar over hard drums."
+(Note: Attributed to multiple references:) Believe was influenced by Timberlake, for which Bieber was trying to "create a new sound that people aren't really used to hearing ... like when Timberlake did FutureSex/LoveSounds: It was a new sound... acoustic guitar over hard drums".
 In 2019, Bieber called Chris Brown the "best entertainer of all time".